schneems/q/README.md

 end
 ```

-Now in your code when you need to enqueue something first you need to
+Now in your code when you need to enqueue something first you need to add the `Q::Methods` module:

 ```ruby
 class Poro